George Abbott (footballer, born August 2005)

-George Benedict Abbott (born 17 August 2005) is an English professional footballer who plays for club Wycombe Wanderers, on loan from club Tottenham Hotspur.
-Primarily a defensive midfielder, Abbott has also been deployed as a central midfielder, attacking midfielder and right winger.
+George Benedict Abbott (born 17 August 2005) is an English professional footballer who plays for club Mansfield Town, on loan from club Tottenham Hotspur.

 Club career

 A youth product of Tottenham Hotspur since the age of seven, Abbott worked his way up through their youth categories.
 He signed his first professional contract with the club on 15 March 2023.
 He made his senior and professional debut with Tottenham Hotspur when he came on as a late substitute in a 4–1 Premier League win over Leeds United on 28 May 2023.

-In the 2023-24 season, Abbott captained Tottenham Hotspur U21 to the Premier League 2 title.
+In the 2023–24 season, Abbott captained Tottenham Hotspur U21 to the Premier League 2 title.

-On 29 August 2024, Abbott joined Notts County on a season long loan.
+On 29 August 2024, Abbott joined Notts County on a season-long loan.
 His goal in a match against Accrington Stanley won the EFL Goal of the Month award for January 2025 and was later voted the EFL Goal of the Season.

 On 27 July 2025, the club announced that Abbott had signed a new contract.

 On 6 August 2025, Abbott joined League One side Wycombe Wanderers on a season long loan.
+On 6 January 2026, he was recalled from his loan and returned to Tottenham.

+On 2 February 2026, Abbott joined League One side Mansfield Town on loan until the end of the 2025–26 season.
+Abbott rejoined Mansfield Town on loan on 1 September for the 2026–27 season.